duracell80/MoodeRadio-Get/README.md

 http://localhost/yt-play/?type=stream&src=1
 ```

+# Regenerating Expired Streams
 The "YouTube Play" playlist will expire so lists will need to be "regenerated" to activate the .m4a streams!

 ```
-Regenerate and play a playlist from the Radio folder ... http://moode.ip/yt-play/?type=regen&src=_Networks/yt/asmr/example.m3u
+Regenerate and play a crafted playlist from the RADIO folder ... http://moode.ip/yt-play/?type=regen&src=_Networks/yt/asmr/example.m3u
 ```